Skip Navigation

 Oregon Health Authority .
 2019.
 Timely postpartum care guidance document.
 Portland, OR: Oregon Health Authority , 11 pp.

-Annotation: This document is a resource to help Coordinated Care Organizations (CCOs), health systems, quality improvement professionals, and providers improve their approach to increase the percentage of postpartum women who receive a preventive checkup within 21-56 days after giving birth.
+Annotation: This document serves as a guide to help Coordinated Care Organizations (CCOs), health systems, quality improvement professionals, and providers improve their approach to increase the percentage of postpartum women who receive a preventive checkup within 21-56 days after giving birth.

 Keywords: Maternal health, Measures, Model programs, Oregon , Postpartum care, State programs